scoutbee/pytorch-nlp-notebooks/README.md

 Make sure you have a Google account and visit [Google Colab](https://colab.research.google.com/).
 You can then save the notebook you want to run from this repo, and then upload it to Google Colab with `File -> Open Notebook -> Upload`.
 To use a GPU, click `Runtime -> Hardware Accelerator -> GPU`.

 Now that you have a notebook, you can run cells with \<SHIFT\> + \<ENTER\>.

+### Missing packages

 If you find that you are missing a necessary package, you can prepend `!` to a bash command.
 For example, to install `googledrivedownloader`, you would run in a cell:

 ```
 !pip install googledrivedownloader
 ```

 Check out necessary requirements in `requirements.txt`.

+### Using a GPU

+To use a GPU (for free!), select from the top menu from Colab `Runtime -> Change Runtime Type -> Hardware Accelerator -> GPU`.
+Pay attention to how much memory the GPU is currently using by clicking `Runtime -> Manage Sessions`.